200-Amp Panel Upgrade in BC: The 2026 Homeowner's Guide

 A 200-amp panel upgrade is a systematic process that must be managed by a professional to ensure safety and code compliance.
 At Budget Heating and Plumbing Services, we follow a clear, step-by-step procedure to make the upgrade as smooth as possible for homeowners.

 1. On-Site Assessment and Quote: A licensed electrician from our team will visit your home to inspect your current electrical panel, meter, and service wiring.
 We will discuss your current and future power needs, determine the full scope of work, and provide a detailed, fixed-price quote.
 2. Permit Application: Once you approve the quote, we handle all the paperwork.
 We will submit the electrical permit application to your local municipality (whether it's Surrey, Vancouver, or Chilliwack) on your behalf.
 3. Scheduling with BC Hydro: We coordinate directly with BC Hydro to schedule a temporary disconnection of power to your home on the morning of the installation.
 This is a critical safety step.
+You may also find our article on EV Charger Installation and Electrical Panel Capacity helpful.
 4. Removal of Old Equipment: Our electricians will safely remove your old electrical panel, meter base, and service entrance cable.
 5. Installation of New Equipment: We install the new 200-amp panel, breakers, and any other required components like a new service mast.
 All work is performed meticulously to meet or exceed the BC Electrical Code.
 6. Circuit Connection and Labeling: Each of your home's existing circuits is carefully connected to a new breaker in the panel.
 We then clearly label every breaker so you know exactly what each one controls.
 7. Municipal and Technical Safety BC Inspection: A city inspector or a safety officer from Technical Safety BC will visit the site to inspect the completed work.
 They verify that every aspect of the installation is safe and code-compliant.
+Learn more in our related guide: BC Solar Panel Installation: A 2026 Homeowner's Guide.
 8. Power Reconnection: Once the inspection is passed, we coordinate with BC Hydro to have your power restored the same day.
 You are left with a safe, powerful, and reliable new electrical system.

 Can I Install a 200-Amp Panel Myself?